xtdb/xtdb/docs/mvp.md

 write directly to these topics, but use a `crux.db.TxLog` instance to do so.
-Each transaction operation will be split into several messages, where documents go into the `doc-topic` and the hashed versions of the transactions go into the `tx-topic`.
+Each transaction operation will be split into several messages, where documents go into the `doc-topic` and the hashed versions of the transaction operations go into the `tx-topic` as a single message.

 The `tx-topic` is immutable, but the `doc-topic` is compacted, and keyed by the documents content hashes, enabling eviction of the